Staged Blueprint Planning

 More details!

-Copper/circuit wire changes between stages aren't supported; instead, they're always present in all stages.
+Due to technical limitations, copper/circuit wire changes between stages aren't supported; they're always present in all stages.

 To mitigate this, if you connect a new wire to an inserter or belt, in previous stages the control behavior will be set to "no control".